Azure/Azure-Verified-Modules/docs/content/contributing/bicep/bicep-contribution-flow/_index.md

 {{< /hint >}}

-The script does the following steps:
+The script performs the following steps:

-1. Forks the `Azure/bicep-registry-modules` to your GitHub Account
+1. Forks the `Azure/bicep-registry-modules` to your GitHub Account.
-2. Clones the repo locally to your machine to the location your specify in the parameter: `-GitHubRepositoryPathForCloneOfForkedRepository`
+2. Clones the repo locally to your machine, based on the location you specify in the parameter: `-GitHubRepositoryPathForCloneOfForkedRepository`.
-3. Prompts you and takes you directly to the place to enable GitHub Actions Workflows on your forked repo
+3. Prompts you and takes you directly to the place where you can enable GitHub Actions Workflows on your forked repo.
-4. Disables all AVM module workflows, as per [Enable or Disable Workflows](/Azure-Verified-Modules/contributing/bicep/bicep-contribution-flow/enable-or-disable-workflows/)
+4. Disables all AVM module workflows, as per [Enable or Disable Workflows](/Azure-Verified-Modules/contributing/bicep/bicep-contribution-flow/enable-or-disable-workflows/).
-5. Creates an Azure Service Principal (SPN) and grants it RBAC roles of `User Access Administrator` & `Contributor` to the Management Group, if specified in the parameter `-GitHubSecret_ARM_MGMTGROUP_ID`, and to the Azure Subscription you provide via the parameter `-GitHubSecret_ARM_SUBSCRIPTION_ID`
+5. Creates an Azure Service Principal (SPN) and grants it the RBAC roles of `User Access Administrator` & `Contributor` at Management Group level, if specified in the `-GitHubSecret_ARM_MGMTGROUP_ID` parameter, and at Azure Subscription level if you provide it via the `-GitHubSecret_ARM_SUBSCRIPTION_ID` parameter.
-6. Creates the required GitHub Actions Secrets as per [step 3](#3-configure-your-ci-environment) in your forked repo based on the input provided in parameters and the values from resources the script creates, such as the SPN.
+6. Creates the required GitHub Actions Secrets in your forked repo as per [step 3](#3-configure-your-ci-environment), based on the input provided in parameters and the values from resources the script creates, such as the SPN.

 ### Pre-requisites

-1. You must have the [Azure PowerShell Modules](https://learn.microsoft.com/powershell/azure/install-azure-powershell) installed and logged in with a user into the desired Tenant with permissions to create an SPN and grant RBAC over the specified Subscription and Management Group, if provided.
+1. You must have the [Azure PowerShell Modules](https://learn.microsoft.com/powershell/azure/install-azure-powershell) installed and you need to be logged with the context set to the desired Tenant.
+You must have permissions to create an SPN and grant RBAC over the specified Subscription and Management Group, if provided.
-2. You must have the [GitHub CLI](https://github.com/cli/cli#installation) installed and authenticated with the GitHub user account you wish to fork, clone and work with AVM on
+2. You must have the [GitHub CLI](https://github.com/cli/cli#installation) installed and need to be authenticated with the GitHub user account you wish to use to fork, clone and work with on AVM.

 {{< expand "New-AVMBicepBRMForkSetup.ps1 - PowerShell Helper Script" "expand/collapse" >}}

 The `New-AVMBicepBRMForkSetup.ps1` can be downloaded from <a href="/Azure-Verified-Modules/scripts/New-AVMBicepBRMForkSetup.ps1" download>here</a>.

-Once downloaded you can run the script by running - **Please change all the parameter values in the below script usage example to your own values (see the parameter documentation in the script itself)**:
+Once downloaded, you can run the script by running the below - **Please change all the parameter values in the below script usage example to your own values (see the parameter documentation in the script itself)!**:
 ```powershell
 .\<PATH-TO-SCRIPT-DOWNLOAD-LOCATION>\New-AVMBicepBRMForkSetup.ps1 -GitHubRepositoryPathForCloneOfForkedRepository "D:\GitRepos\" -GitHubSecret_ARM_MGMTGROUP_ID "alz" -GitHubSecret_ARM_SUBSCRIPTION_ID "1b60f82b-d28e-4640-8cfa-e02d2ddb421a" -GitHubSecret_ARM_TENANT_ID "c3df6353-a410-40a1-b962-e91e45e14e4b" -GitHubSecret_TOKEN_NAMEPREFIX "ex123"
 ```

-See the examples in the script, below the parameters, for more examples.
+For more examples, see the below script's parameters section.

 {{< include file="/static/scripts/New-AVMBicepBRMForkSetup.ps1" language="pwsh" options="linenos=false" >}}